spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 ## Conclusion

-Hopefully, we've given you glimpse into just how powerful `react-native-spokestack-tray` can be.
+Hopefully, we've given you a glimpse into just how powerful `react-native-spokestack-tray` can be.
 Add the `SpokestackTray` component to your React Native app to start building elegant conversational user experiences.

 For complete documentation, check out [react-native-spokestack-tray on GitHub](https://github.com/spokestack/react-native-spokestack-tray).